azavea/raster-vision/docs/qgis.rst

 To install from plugin manager:

 Click the menu "Plugins" -> "Manage and Install Plugins".
 Enter 'Raster Vision' in search box.
+After installation is complete, there should be a "Raster Vision" submenu under the "Plugins" menu.

 Installing from release
 ^^^^^^^^^^^^^^^^^^^^^^^